 HVAC systems have an optimal operating range.
 This is the range where they work at their highest efficiency.
 If your HVAC system spends a large amount of time out of that optimal operating range, then it will suffer premature wear.

-For those of us out there who aren’t very knowledgeable of HVAC, we sometimes can confuse a heat pump, furnace, and a heater.
+For those of us out there who aren’t very knowledgeable of HVAC, we sometimes can confuse a heat pump repair in Scottsdale, furnace repair in Phoenix AZ, and a heater.
 Although they all have the function of heating our homes, they go about it in very different ways.

 Furnaces can be gas or electric, and they work by warming up the air and pushing it through your home’s ducts.
 These can be found in older homes since they have been the traditional way of heating homes.
 They can be fairly economical to install, but don’t offer very high-efficiency ratings.